nikkehsolaris/deluge-autoremoveplus/README.md

 - to switch projects or just leave the venv, run:  $ deactivate
 B) ...or using pyenv (recommended):
 - this step might still be needed, unsure:  install virtualenv:  $ pip install virtualenv
-- create venv:  $ pyenv virtualenv venv27  (again, 'venv27' is just the name/location)
+- create venv:  $ pyenv virtualenv venv39  (again, 'venv39' is just the name/location of the env)
+- switch to said env:  $ pyenv local venv39  (modifies project's .python-version file)
 - if you have [eval "$(pyenv virtualenv-init -)"] in your .bashrc, then env activation/deactivation should be automatic; to do it manually, then pyenv activate <name>